jeantessier/internal-event-bus/README.md

 # Internal Event Bus

-This example shows how to use Rails's internal event bus to to event-based processing.
+This example shows how to use Rails's internal event bus to do event-based processing.
 See [ActiveSupport::Notifications](https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) for more details.